 In spite of the new storm drains, large amounts of combined stormwater and sewage still overflowed into the Mississippi River.
 In 1986, aided by state and federal funds, Minneapolis began an aggressive program to continue separation of storm and sanitary sewers.

 More than 2,500 commercial and residential rainleaders were removed, which allowed eliminating 26 of the original 34 overflow regulators.
 Rainleaders are downspouts that discharge stormwater to the sanitary sewer system.

 A separated drainage system (1996 - present)

 While CSOs have been greatly reduced, they can still occur.
 In 2002, a study identified remaining CSO sources and solutions to fix these problems.
 The City of Minneapolis and the Met Council fund initiatives to eliminate CSOs, including:

 - Requiring rainleader and area drain disconnections

 - Community outreach and education programs

-- The use of stormwater management practices that minimize runoff and pollution to our surface waters, from both public and private property
+- Stormwater management practices that minimize runoff and pollution to our waters, from both public and private property

 See Combined Sewer Overflows for more information.